 The small French Press coffee makers are a perfect start in the morning, and equally suited when I have friends pop by for a quick coffee break in the afternoon.
 With the small press, your coffee is hot, fresh, you use less grounds and the small French press makers take up less space.

-Another thing is that I sit for long periods of time at my computer, which is a no-no. Since I love coffee, this will force me to get up and take a break for 15 minutes to prepare another small plunger pot of coffee.
+Another thing is that I sit for long periods of time at my computer, which is a no-no. Since I love coffee, this forces me to get up and take a break for 15 minutes to prepare another small plunger pot of coffee.

 The different types of French Press coffee makers?